 Yes.
 You should have routine colonoscopies as recommended by your gastroenterologist.

 Yes.
 If you have any problems related to colorectal cancer, we want you to come back to MSK.
-We will give you and your primary care doctor contact information to make an appointment.
-For your reference, as a returning patient you can make an appointment by calling 866-316-8529 and ask to be directed to your doctor’s office.
+We will give you and your primary care provider contact information to make an appointment.
+As a returning patient, you can make an appointment by calling 866-316-8529 and asking to be directed to your doctor’s office.